Facebook: Censorship

-In many countries the social networking sites and mobile apps have been blocked temporarily, intermittently, or permanently, including: Brazil, China, Iran, Vietnam, Pakistan, Syria, and North Korea.
-In May 2018, the government of Papua New Guinea announced that it would ban Facebook for a month while it considered the impact of the website on the country, though no ban has since occurred.
+In many countries the social networking sites and mobile apps have been blocked temporarily, intermittently, or permanently, including: Brazil, China, Iran, Vietnam, Pakistanc, Syria, and North Korea.
+In May 2018, the government of Papua New Guinea announced that it would ban Facebook for a month while it evaluated the website's impact on the country, though no ban has since occurred.
 In 2019, Facebook announced it would start enforcing its ban on users, including influencers, promoting any vape, tobacco products, or weapons on its platforms.

 Criticisms and controversies

 "I'm here today because I believe Facebook's products harm children, stoke division, and weaken our democracy.
 The company's leadership knows how to make Facebook and Instagram safer, but won't make the necessary changes because they have put their astronomical profits before people."

 — —Frances Haugen, condemning lack of transparency around Facebook at a US congressional hearing (2021).

 "I don't believe private companies should make all of the decisions on their own.
 That's why we have advocated for updated internet regulations for several years now.
 I have testified in Congress multiple times and asked them to update these regulations.
 I've written op-eds outlining the areas of regulation we think are most important related to elections, harmful content, privacy, and competition."

 — —Mark Zuckerberg, responding to Frances Haugen's revelations (2021).

 Facebook's importance and scale has led to criticisms in many domains.
 Issues include Internet privacy, excessive retention of user information, its facial recognition software, DeepFace its addictive quality and its role in the workplace, including employer access to employee accounts.

 Facebook has been criticized for electricity usage, tax avoidance, real-name user requirement policies, censorship and its involvement in the United States PRISM surveillance program.
 According to The Express Tribune, Facebook "avoided billions of dollars in tax using offshore companies".

 Facebook is alleged to have harmful psychological effects on its users, including feelings of jealousy and stress, a lack of attention and social media addiction.
 According to Kaufmann et al., mothers' motivations for using social media are often related to their social and mental health.
 European antitrust regulator Margrethe Vestager stated that Facebook's terms of service relating to private data were "unbalanced".